 On a personal note, I’m fairly passionate about music.
-I’ve spent the better part of my life taking piano classes or playing in bands, and although I’ve made some sacrifices in order to pursue my academic ambitions, I enjoy spending free time on composing and playing piano.
+I’ve spent the better part of my youth picking up music lessons or playing in bands, and although I’ve made some sacrifices in order to pursue my academic ambitions, I enjoy spending free time on composing and playing piano.

-This blog serves simultaneously as a kind of portfolio, a place for technical experimentation, and as an outlet for random musings on personal subjects (usually on languages, my studies or my exchange in Japan, although hopefully I’ll get to occasionally plug whatever music I’m working on as well!).
-That aside, I hope I’ll be able to provide some assistance to my fellow students (or anyone interested) on technical aspects related to the academic studies, or on Japanese Studies and the Japanese language in general.
+This blog-site serves simultaneously as a kind of personal portfolio, as a technical or creative outlet, and as a main hub for random musings on personal subjects (usually on languages, my studies or my exchange in Japan, although hopefully I’ll get to occasionally plug whatever music I’m working on as well).
+That aside, I hope I’ll be able to provide some assistance to my fellow students (or anyone interested) on technical aspects related to academic studies, or on Japanese Studies and the Japanese language.

 The name Onoreto is purely a stylistic choice.
-It is a transliteration of 己と, stylized as 己ト to resemble both the first two initials of my first name in Latin script, and the Korean Hangul 라.
-In the context of this blog as personal portfolio, 己 (onore) is a humble, rather old-fashioned way to refer to oneself, with と (to) implying a connection with what’s coming next (“Me and…”).
-Alternatively, 己と is also an archaic Japanese expression signifying a spontanious, natural action, similar to みずから or おのずから.
+It is a transliteration of 己と, stylized as 己ト to resemble the initials of my first name in Latin script, and the Korean Hangul 라.
+In the context of this blog as a personal portfolio, 己 (onore) is a humble, rather old-fashioned way to refer to oneself, with と (to) implying a connection with what’s coming next (“Me and…”).
+Alternatively, 己と is also an archaic Japanese expression signifying a spontaneous, natural action, similar to mizukara みずから or onozukara おのずから.